Published on: 30th November 2021

 This includes places like a GP surgery, pharmacy or hospital.
 Stay at home.

-Along with staying at home, here are other ways you can help to stop the spread of coronavirus:
+Along with the advice above, here are other ways you can help to stop the spread of covid:

 FAQs and more info

 SilverCloud is a free online programme available to people across Greater Manchester.
 It that can help if you're feeling stressed or anxious, or if you have existing mental health issues.
-Click here to sign up, or click here to find out more.
+Sign up or learn more about SilverCloud.